MarekBillington/Asteroids-Game/README.md

  My however is my version of the classic game Asteroids.
  This was made as a part of a project in a Game Programming Paper.

+The middleware used are FMOD, to control the sound processing and SDL to control drawing entities and keyevents.

  Controls (Must use Xbox Controller):
 	D-Pad controls directional movement:
 	Up: goes up